valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 ---

-Modules data types should try to use `RedisModule_Alloc()` functions family in order to allocate, reallocate and release heap memory used to implement the native data structures (see the other Redis Modules documentation for detailed information).
+Modules data types should try to use `RedisModule_Alloc()` functions family in order to allocate, reallocate and release heap memory used to implement the native data structures (see the other Valkey Modules documentation for detailed information).

-This is not just useful in order for Redis to be able to account for the memory used by the module, but there are also more advantages:
+This is not just useful in order for Valkey to be able to account for the memory used by the module, but there are also more advantages:

-* Redis uses the `jemalloc` allocator, that often prevents fragmentation problems that could be caused by using the libc allocator.
+* Valkey uses the `jemalloc` allocator, that often prevents fragmentation problems that could be caused by using the libc allocator.
 * When loading strings from the RDB file, the native types API is able to return strings allocated directly with `RedisModule_Alloc()`, so that the module can directly link this memory into the data structure representation, avoiding a useless copy of the data.

 Even if you are using external libraries implementing your data structures, the